Natural Sciences and Engineering Research Council of Canada (NSERC) Undergraduate Student Research Awards

-- Note: The proposed supervisor should submit Part II of Form 202 online.
+Note: The proposed supervisor should submit Part II of Form 202 online.

-Visit the Natural Sciences and Engineering Research Council of Canada Undergraduate Student Research Awards page for more information.
+Visit the Natural Sciences and Engineering Research Council of Canada Undergraduate Student Research Awards (NSERC USRA) page for more information.

 This annual award is given for the top academic achievement with the highest overall average in third- and fourth-year courses in undergraduate studies (Biology or Biochemistry).
 The $400 scholarship is named after the late Dr. Jonathan R. Matthews, who earned a PhD from Waterloo in 1976.
 He was a post-doctoral fellow at Waterloo when he died tragically in a car accident.